PuffyNippleS/CybersecurtyPrac1/README.md

 You are a member of a clandestine group that specializes in covert communication techniques.
 To amplify the security and intrigue of your exchanges, you've decided to combine the age-old art of steganography with cutting-edge Augmented Reality (AR) technology.
 Through a custom AR application, your group can now share hidden video messages within innocuous-looking images.

 # Description
+The following app uses Unity-based application on Android to view images via the camera and display a hidden video.
+Using Vuforia to create Augmented Reality space viewed through the camera to change the tracked image into the secret video.
+Using Google AR Core, the camera tracks the images until the image that is being tracked is identified.
+Once identified, it uses Vuforia to remove the image and instead display the secret video.

 # Requirements
+As the receiver all you require is a Mobile andriod phone with the following:
+Andriod version 7.0 and Above.
+Google AR Services

+As the developer you require:
+Unity Editor with Andriod SDK and NDK
+Vuforia

 # App installation